 Organizations and business environments change rapidly, which means the approaches and processes that work well today will be outdated tomorrow.
-Therefore, it is imperative that a tester place priority on noticing, adapting and learning from change that is happening around him.
-That doesn't mean a tester should continually undergo training or certification, rather he should be open to learning from everything in life that comes he across.
-If he has gained basic and fundamental knowledge, then the rest can be achieved through self-directed learning.
-Learning should be a lifelong habit.
+Therefore, it is imperative that a tester notice, adapt and learn from change.
+That doesn't mean that testers should undergo training or certification continually.
+Rather, they should be open to learning from everything in life.
+If a tester gains basic and fundamental knowledge, then the rest can be achieved through self-directed learning.
+In short, learning should be a lifelong habit.

 A tester should be able to examine the piece of software under test and the resulting processes, with focus on the given specification, and understand the behavior of the software.
-Being human, a tester may have severe biases, prejudices and intolerances that prevent him from performing well.
-He should possess the intellectual integrity to correct those barriers in order to efficiently understand the nature of the software under test.
-He should also be willing to shrug off the set of practices and character traits that undermine his intellectual integrity.
-And he should be able to exemplify intellectual virtues such as honesty, impartiality and openness to the views of others.
+Being human, a tester could have severe biases, prejudices and intolerances that prevent him or her from performing well.
+Testers should possess the intellectual integrity to correct those barriers to efficiently understand the nature of the software under test.
+They should also be willing to shrug off the set of practices and character traits that undermine their intellectual integrity.
+And a tester should be able to exemplify intellectual virtues, such as honesty, impartiality and openness to the views of others.

 Planning is nothing but writing the story of the future.
-A tester needs to have a thorough plan and must develop a well-thought test strategy/approach.
+A tester needs to have a thorough plan and must develop a well-thought-out test strategy and approach.
 And that plan must be in place before work begins on any software testing assignment.
-It should describe the items and features to be tested, the test strategy and levels of testing, pass/fail criteria, suspension/resumption criteria, schedule, etc.
+It should describe, among other details, the items and features to be tested, test strategy and levels, pass/fail criteria, suspension/resumption criteria, schedule and requirements.

-The plan developed should be monitored continually, and validations should be done through organized system feedback.
-Sticking to the plan and monitoring the progress in order to ensure timely delivery is key to any software testing assignment's success.
+The plan should be monitored continually and validations done through organized system feedback.
+Stick to the plan, and monitor the progress in order to ensure timely delivery.

-A tester must be able to communicate his thoughts and ideas effectively, using a variety of tools and media.
-He needs to develop and use this skill throughout his career and should learn to communicate effectively to the stakeholders so as to avoid ambiguities and inconsistencies.
-For example, printed presentations should be concise and to the point and should follow logically.
-The language should be pragmatic rather than philosophical, and arguments should be supported by facts.
+A tester must be able to communicate thoughts and ideas effectively, using a variety of tools and media.
+Testers need to develop and use skills throughout their careers and should learn to communicate effectively to the stakeholders so as to avoid ambiguities and inconsistencies.
+For example, printed presentations should be concise, logically organized and to the point.
+The points made should be pragmatic rather than philosophical, and arguments should be supported by facts.

 In the case of oral presentations, the voice, body language and appearance of the presenter are as important as the content and visual aids.
-A tester should develop his skills to overcome shyness and any fear of speaking.
-He should also have good listening skills.
+Testers should develop conversational skills to overcome shyness and fear of speaking, as well as good listening skills.

 About the author: